cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

     GET <base-url>/namespaces/<namespace>/apps/<app-id>/services/<service-id>/runs?status=completed

-For Workflows, you can retrieve:
+For workflows, you can retrieve:

 - the information about the specific run currently running::